timhc22/rain-studio/src/docs/20-simple-expressions/20-anatomy-of-an-expression.svelte.md

 We’ll explore more words and their uses throughout these guides.
 Inputs
 The inputs to a Word can be either numeric values or the results of other expressions.
-For example, the following expression calculates the product of the sum of 1 and 2 and the difference of 3 and 4 and names the result '\_'. '\_' is used as a placeholder when you don’t want to name the output (see below).
+For example, the following expression calculates the product of the sum of 1 and 2 and the difference of 3 and 4 and names the result '\_'.
+The underscore: '\_' is used as a placeholder when you don’t want to name the output (see below).

 <Formatter raw={`_: mul(add(1 2) sub(4 3))`} />